xspired01/general/implicitCoercion.md

 # Plus operator can also do this
 ## Number conversion

-However, the `+` operator can also convert strings to numbers.
-In the MDN documentation, this is called the [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Increment](unary plus operator (+)).
+However, the plus operator (`+`) can also convert strings to numbers.
+In the MDN documentation, this is called the [unary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Increment).
 This is where the plus sign precedes its operand and converts it to a number.

 For example, `5 + + '5'` will produce `10`.
 The unary operator converts the string `'5'` to the number `5` and adds the two numbers, resulting in `55`.